dita-community/org.dita-community.split-page-sequences/README.md

 This allows you to do things like render specific tables or images on landscape pages or use different page layouts for content within specific topics or trees within the maps.

+*NOTE:* This plug-in does not provide a way to set the top-level page sequence names.
+That is done using normal PDF2 override techniques set the page sequence master for a given chapter or part (or equivalent top-level topic).
+This plugin is specifically for triggering new page masters *within* the PDF2-generated top-level page sequences.
+This means that specifying the `page-sequence_*` @outputclass values on topicrefs that already generate new page sequences will have no effect.

 ## Generating page sequence start/end markers

 The plug-in provides a general extension point that you can extend in your own extension XSLT to generate page sequence markers for whatever reason.